audreyfeldroy/cookiecutter-component/README.md

 * Free software: MIT license

-What is Component?
+## What is Component?

+Component is a client-side HTML, CSS, and/or JS packaging tool.

 See https://github.com/component/component for a description and http://component.io for an index of existing Component packages.

 This is currently based exactly off of the `component create` project template, with these options:

     $ component create ribbon
     repo (username/project): audreyr/ribbon